 No, not always.
 Some insurers may put a car in a different group, but you can be sure variations between insurance companies are unlikely to differ very much.

 4. Who decides a car insurance group?

-The people who decide the Groups are the Insurance Group Rating Panel made up of members of Association of British Insurers’ (ABI) and Lloyds Market Association (LMA).
+The people who decide the Groups are the Insurance Group Rating Panel made up of members of the Association of British Insurers’ (ABI) and Lloyds Market Association (LMA).
 The Panel makes decisions based on research by the Motor Insurance Repair Research Centre – Thatcham.